-To support certain credentialing standards between the recredentialing cycles, Empire BlueCross BlueShield HealthPlus has established an ongoing monitoring program.
-Credentialing performs ongoing monitoring to help ensure continued compliance with credentialing standards and to assess for occurrences that may reflect issues of substandard professional conduct and competence.
-To achieve this, the credentialing department will review periodic listings/reports within thirty (30) calendar days of the time they are made available from the various sources including, but not limited to, the following:
+To support certain Credentialing Standards between the re-credentialing cycles, Empire BlueCross BlueShield HealthPlus has established an ongoing monitoring program.
+The Credentialing Department performs ongoing monitoring to help ensure continued compliance with Credentialing Standards and to assess for occurrences that may reflect issues of substandard professional conduct and competence.
+To achieve this, the Credentialing Department will review periodic listings/reports within 30calendar days of the time they are made available from the various sources including, but not limited to, the following:

-- 1. Office of the Inspector General ("OIG")
+- Office of the Inspector General ("OIG")

-- 2. Federal Medicare/Medicaid Reports
+- Federal Medicare/Medicaid Reports

-- 3. Office of Personnel Management ("OPM")
+- Office of Personnel Management ("OPM")

-- 4. State licensing Boards/Agencies
+- State licensing Boards/Agencies

-- 5. Member/Customer Services Departments
+- Member/Customer services departments

-- 6. Clinical Quality Management Department (including data regarding complaints of both a clinical and non-clinical nature, reports of adverse clinical events and outcomes, and satisfaction data, as available)
+- Clinical Quality Management Department (including data regarding complaints of both a clinical and non-clinical nature, reports of adverse clinical events and outcomes, and satisfaction data, as available)

-- 7. Other internal Empire BlueCross BlueShield HealthPlus Departments
+- Other internal Empire BlueCross BlueShield HealthPlus departments

-- 8. Any other information received from sources deemed reliable by Anthem.
+- Any other information received from sources deemed reliable by Empire BlueCross BlueShield HealthPlus.